 With over 37,000 kilometres of golden coastline, and some of the best beaches and biggest waves in the world, surfing is a way of life for many Australians.
-Here are our three top Aussie beaches:
+Here are the top five Aussies beaches for surfing.

-Seal Rocks and Pacific Palms, New South Wales
+Seal Rocks and Pacific Palms, Northern New South Wales

 As the southern winds blow, ready your board (and your nerves) as the ocean’s natural roller coasters rumble in.